DMX Dip Switch Calculator - Work It Out For Yourself!

 What do the dip switches set?

 Setting a DMX address require 8 switches.
-Lighting fixtures use standard DIP packages (Dual In Parallel -the little box with the switches in) of 8, 9, 10 or more switches.
+Lighting fixtures use standard DIP Dual In lin Package (Thanks to John pointing out acronym error) -the little box with the switches.
+8, 9, 10 or more switches.
 Sometimes the extra switches have other functions, sometimes not.

 Where do I start?